Lukamanvelidze/Robocup-project/README.md

 ###  Speech Recognition
 - **Goal**: Detect the keyword **"Polo"**.
-- **Description**: Leverages NAO’s speech recognition capabilities to trigger behavior once the keyword is detected.
+- **Description**: uses OpenAI whisper on local device  to trigger behavior once the keyword is detected.

 ###  Target Approach
 - **Goal**: Move the robot toward the sound source.